 Each month, AFC recognizes an artist for their strong commitment to conservation through art.
-This month, AFC salutes Bobbie Crane.
+This month, AFC salutes Alison Nicholls.

 Alison Nicholls works with, and supports several African conservation organizations: African People & Wildlife (APW), based near Tarangire National Park in Tanzania; Cheetah Conservation Botswana; and the Painted Dog Research Trust, based in Victoria Falls, Zimbabwe.
 She is chair of the Motse Committee (founded by shareholders of Limpopo-Lipadi Reserve in Botswana) which funds projects to positively impact the lives of adults and children living near the reserve, and she is a member of the International Advisory Council for APW.
 Originally from England, but now based in the US, she lived in Botswana and Zimbabwe from 1994 – 2002, which was the starting point for her artistic career.
 Alison returns to Africa frequently to sketch in the field, work with conservation organizations and lead Art Safaris for Africa Geographic.